DiptoSarkar182/book_face/README.md

 ![GIF1](./app/assets/images/chatting_gif.gif)

-## Future Features

-- Real-time updates for newsfeed and notifications
-- Users can create group chat

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.